pharmacome/curation/recuration.rst

 the Human Brain Pharmacome project, but may be generally applicable to other BEL scripts as well.

+Code supporting this workflow can be found at https://github.com/pybel/pybel-git and the accompanying manuscript can be cited as [1]_:

+..
+[1] Hoyt, C. T., *et al* (2019). `Re-curation and Rational Enrichment of Knowledge Graphs in
+       Biological Expression Language <https://doi.org/10.1101/536409>`_. *bioRxiv*, 536409.

 Normalizing Entities
 --------------------
 Chemicals